sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/getting-started.md

 The default index is now set to 17, which corresponds to the `TOS 2.06 - SuperTOS - 50Hz` image.
 The rescue index remains at 0, which is the default EmuTOS image.

 {: .note }
-The reason why you need to eject the SidecarTrdg volume and mount it again is that all operating systems will cache the files and the changes will not be reflected until the volume is mounted again.
+The reason you need to eject the SidecarTrdg volume and mount it again is that all operating systems will cache the files, and the changes will not be reflected until the volume is mounted again.

-{: note}
-If you are using MacOS, you can use the `purge` command in the Terminal to clear the disk cache and force the system to reload the files, without the need to eject and mount the volume again.
+If you are using macOS, you can use the `purge` command in the Terminal to clear the disk cache and force the system to reload the files, without the need to eject and mount the volume again.

 {: .warning}
-As a rule of thumb, always eject the SidecarTrdg volume after making any change to the files.
+As a rule of thumb, always eject the SidecarTrdg volume after making any changes to the files.
 This will ensure that the changes are correctly saved and reflected in the emulator.

 ### Advanced Commands